nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/MZGyqQe.png)

 Only on breaks can I visit these websites.
+I also get 20 minutes of optional break time every 3 hours.
+And I can start 5 min breaks during my Focus sessions with a macro.

 The things I work on during this 80 min focus session is specified by an event in [Fantastical](../macOS/apps/fantastical.md).
 The events are simply names of projects on which I want to work on in that time.
 Here are the most common events I use and what I do during them: